-After expressing its displeasure over Apple’s alleged bullying behavior around iMessages, Google on Tuesday stepped up its fight, saying the tech giant should support Android the way it does other SMS/MMS standards and should not hold back its own customers.
+After expressing its displeasure over Apple’s alleged bullying behavior around iMessages, Google stepped up its fight on Tuesday, saying the tech giant should support Android the way it does other SMS/MMS standards and should not hold back its own customers.

 Google’s head of Android, Hiroshi Lockheimer, said that Google is not asking Apple to make iMessage available on Android.

 “We’re asking Apple to support the industry standard for modern messaging (RCS) in iMessage, just as they support the older SMS/MMS standards,” he posted in a tweet thread.

 “By not incorporating RCS, Apple is holding back the industry and holding back the user experience for not only Android users but also their own customers,” Lockheimer added.

 RCS (Rich Communication Services) is a next-generation SMS protocol that upgrades text messaging with features like payments, high-resolution photo and file sharing, location sharing, video calls, and much more.

 Google last week accused Apple of bullying its way into smartphone texting, saying that the iPhone maker deliberately creates peer pressure among the teens to use iMessage and shuns Android-based texting.

 Apple’s messaging service turns texts from Android users green instead of the iOS-native blue, a calculated move that has turned iMessage into a status symbol among teens.

 “iMessage should not benefit from bullying.
 Texting should bring us together, and the solution exists.
 Let’s fix this as one industry,” the official Android account had said in a tweet.

 Lockheimer said in his latest tweet that SMS has evolved, and it’s better.